yonesko/slack-queue-bot/README.md

 * `pop`  >   Delete first user of the queue

 ##todo
-* mention
 * logs round robin
-* refac : logic in service only
 * notifications (your turn)
 * estimate (dry add)